Power considerations are often on your mind when towing a camper or trailer.

 Depending on whether you’ve got gel, lead-acid, AGM, lithium, or another type, pick appropriately and bear this in mind when replacing the batteries later too.

-These products may support 12-volt and 24-volt for a towable with greater power requirements, as well as provide support for different amperage levels (12, 20, 25, 40, or 50 amps) depending on your needs.
+These products may support 12-volt and 24-volt for a towable with greater power requirements, as well as support for different amperage levels (12, 20, 25, 40, or 50 amps) depending on your needs.

-If you click this link and make a purchase, we earn a commission at no additional cost to you. ℹ
+ⓘ If you click this link and make a purchase, we earn a commission at no additional cost to you.

 Closing Thoughts

-Adding a DC to DC charging capability also ensures any shortfall in battery levels can have a quick fix shortly after arriving.
+Charging your house batteries while towing the trailer or camper is a great way to keep batteries charged.
+Adding a DC to DC charging capability also ensures any shortfall in battery levels has a quick fix soon after arriving.
 That way, you’re covered in either situation.

 Related Articles